-Hard to believe, but it has been forty two years since Jimi Hendrix gave his final concert.
-It was Sept.
-6, 1970 when the second incarnation of the Jimi Hendrix Experience took the stage at the Open Air Love & Peace Festival in Fehmarn, Germany.
+Jimi Hendrix gave his final concert on Sept.
+6, 1970, as the second incarnation of the Experience took the stage at the Open Air Love and Peace Festival in Fehmarn, Germany.